wasp-lang/wasp/web/docs/language/features.md

 - ###### `jobArgs: object` (optional)
 - ###### `options: object` (optional)

-Enqueues a `job` to be executed by an executor, optionally passing in job arguments and options.
+Enqueues a `job` to be executed by an executor, optionally passing in job arguments and executor enqueue options.

 ```js
 const submittedJob = await mySpecialJob.submit({ job: "args" })